Understanding the Influence of Motivation on Requirements Engineering-related Activities

-Motivation seems to be affected by a diverse set of factors which are related to context, tasks, people and many more and, as a result, identifying the impact of motivation has become a complex, thus a highly important aspect in the SE context \cite{FRANCA201479}.
-RE-related activities are considered to be challenging yet closely related and important parts of software development as the success of the software projects mainly depend on developing \textcolor{black}{what users want} \cite{RN2731} \cite{sutcliffe2002user}.
-Among the variety of reasons for software project success/failure, \emph{people} are considered to be the major reason as SE is a human-intensive activity where humans play the central role in SE \cite{murphy2010human}.
-RE is one such part of software development which requires high collaboration between various roles in SE, making it a highly human-dependent process \cite{RN2733}.
-Further, among the various human aspects that play an essential role in carrying out software development projects, motivation is one of the most frequently cited causes of software project success/ failure \cite{demarco2013peopleware}.
-For example, in \cite{kolpondinos2017tailoring}, Kolpondinos and Glinz highlighted the importance of stakeholders' motivation on requirements elicitation in spite of having various requirements elicitation platforms such as Liquid RE \cite{7320433} or REfine \cite{snijders2015refine}.
+\textbf{Motivation} has been identified as a prominent human aspect in completing software projects successfully and also as one of the most challenging to manage \cite{BEECHAM2008860} \cite{PROCACCINO2005194}.
+Motivation appears to be influenced by a diverse set of factors, ranging from context and development tasks to interpersonal dynamics of people.
+As a consequence, understanding the impact of motivation has become inherently complex yet crucial within the software engineering (SE) context \cite{FRANCA201479}.
+However, from the systematic literature review (SLR) we conducted, we identified that \emph{motivation} is a human aspect that has received limited attention to date related to RE-related activities \cite{RN1600} and from the survey study we conducted with more than 100 software practitioners who are predominantly involved in RE identified motivation as the highest influential human aspect that impact RE \cite{10.1145/3546943}.
+This has been stated in numerous other related work where we identified that among diverse human aspects, motivation has been cited frequently as one of the causes of software project success and/or failure, yet there is limited focus on how it impacts on RE-related activities \cite{demarco2013peopleware}.
+Kolpondinos and Glinz \cite{kolpondinos2017tailoring} highlighted the importance of stakeholders' motivation on requirements elicitation in spite of having various requirements elicitation platforms such as Liquid RE \cite{7320433} or REfine \cite{snijders2015refine}.
 They further explained that, however, these platforms support the collaborative involvement of a number of stakeholders, which is not adequate in motivating them to actively contribute to requirements elicitation.
 This indicates that the stakeholders' motivation plays a crucial role in elicitation, and similarly, we wanted to identify how software practitioners' motivation impacts RE-related activities.
-Therefore, we conducted a systematic literature review (SLR) and a survey study where we identified \emph{motivation} as one human aspect that requires more attention, specifically related to RE-related activities, and it is the highly impacted human aspect on RE according to our survey participants who are involved in RE-related activities \cite{RN1600} \cite{10.1145/3546943}.